miso-lims/runscanner/docs/pages/appendices.md

 <a id="C" />
 ### Appendix C: Sequencers Supported by Run Scanner
 This is a list of sequencers for which Run Scanner is capable of processing output.
-**Bold** values are verified to work with Run Scanner.
-Other values should work through having equivalent output, however they have not been tested.
+**Bold** items are verified to work with Run Scanner.
+Other items should work through having equivalent output, however they have not been tested.
 If a sequencer is not included in this list, it should be assumed to be unsupported.

 #### PacBio